Green-Software-Foundation/if/src/builtins/coefficient/README.md

 ## Implementation

-To run the plugin, you must first create an instance of `Coefficient`.
+To run the plugin from a Typescript app, you must first create an instance of `Coefficient`.
 Then, you can call `execute()`.

 ```typescript
 const config = {